Technology Readiness Levels

 Activities: Collection of user feedback on prototypes utilized to refine design inputs and identify new ones as needed.
 Iteration and elimination of prototype designs based user feedback, bench testing, ex vivo and non-GLP in vivo testing.
 Integration of critical technologies.
 Initiation of animal model development for desired indication (if necessary).
 Initiation of experiments to identify endpoints for further non-clinical and clinical studies.

-Milestones: Initiate Design Control activities, establish Design and Development Plan, capture Design Inputs.
-Determine IFU, Regulatory & clinical strategy.
+Milestones: Initiate design control activities, establish design and development plan, capture design inputs.
+Determine Instructions for Use (IFU), and regulatory and clinical strategy.
 Characterize current reimbursement mechanisms, economic burden of illness and treatment costs.
 Preliminary FDA meeting.
 Non-GLP in vivo efficacy demonstration in accordance with the product's intended use.

 5 Advanced Characterization of Product and Initiation of Manufacturing

 Milestones: Demonstrate intended device design to address go criteria.
-Design inputs to support regulatory filing (Design freeze).
+Design inputs to support regulatory filing (design freeze).
 Preliminary FDA meeting (depending on device type and classification).
-First draft of a target product profile/pproduct label and reimbursement strategy.
+First draft of a Target Product Profile/product label and reimbursement strategy.

 7 Scale-up, Initiation of GMP Process Validation, and Phase 2 Clinical Trial(s)

 Activities: Validate manufacturing processes at scale intended to support production.
-Implement CAPA and other Quality requirements.
-Support activities needed to complete clinical trials (for de novo or PMA pathway , if needed).
+Implement Corrective and Preventive Action (CAPA) and other quality requirements.
+Support activities needed to complete clinical trials (for De Novo or Premarket Approval [PMA] pathway, if needed).

-Milestones: Design Transfer activities such as scale-up and validate GMP manufacturing process.
-Complete clinical trials (as needed for IDE or EFS).
+Milestones: Design transfer activities such as scale-up and validate GMP manufacturing process.
+Complete clinical trials (as needed for Investigational Device Exemption [IDE] or Early Feasibility Study [EFS]).
 Regulatory submission of results.

-8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Ph3, and FDA Approval or Licensure
+8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Phase 3, and FDA Approval or Licensure

 Milestones: Complete Design Transfer into finalized GMP manufacturing process.
-Prepare and submit for market approval: Premarket Approval (PMA), Premarket Notification (510(k)), HUD or Humanitarian Device Exemption (HDE).
+Prepare and submit for market approval: Premarket Approval (PMA), Premarket Notification or 510(k), Humanitarian Use Device (HUD) or Humanitarian Device Exemption (HDE).
 Prepare postmarket clinical strategy/surveillance plan.

 DIAGNOSTICS (Assay/Test)